Siddharha/TextHighlight/README.md

 # Features:

-* Use as ragular EditText or TextView
+* Use as regular EditText or TextView
 * Highlight #tags, @user tags and Website link
 * In EditText and TextView directly provide user list to detect
 * Available color customization options for eatch types of highlighting.